This article was updated on August 10th, 2021

 According to the World Health Organization (WHO), at least 2.2 billion people worldwide have a vision impairment or blindness, of which over one billion cases could have been prevented.
 Some of the conditions responsible for increasing vision health risks include cataracts, trachoma, and refractive error.
 However, “dry eye and conjunctivitis must not be overlooked as they are among the main reasons people seek eye health care services in all countries,” indicated the World report on vision.

 Here at home, about 40 million Americans are currently at risk of reducing their vision, and even turning blind, due to age-related diseases.
-That’s why this Save Your Vision Month is the perfect time to highlight the importance of eye health and encourage more frequent visits to an ophthalmologist.
+That’s why this National Eye Exam Month is the perfect time to highlight the importance of eye health and encourage more frequent visits to an ophthalmologist.

 According to a survey conducted by the American Academy of Ophthalmology, “Most Americans know less about eye health than they think they do.”
-This represents a big risk since people are not taking the necessary measures to prevent certain eye diseases that, if captured in advance, can be avoided.
+This represents a significant risk since people are not taking the necessary measures to prevent certain eye diseases that can be avoided if captured in advance.
 The American Academy of Ophthalmology is the world’s largest association of eye physicians and surgeons and is urging people to get smart about their eye health.

 The three leading causes of blindness in the U.S. are glaucoma, age-related macular degeneration (AMD), and diabetic eye disease.
 It’s essential to keep in mind that people do not always experience symptoms that would drive them to visit a doctor.
 Ophthalmologists are medical and surgical physicians trained to recognize all the potential threats to vision; visiting one every year as part of your annual preventative check-ups can make all the difference to your eye health.
 It’s recommended that healthy adults by the age of 40 see an ophthalmologist for a comprehensive, baseline eye exam.
 For people over 65 years old, the idea is to visit an ophthalmologist twice a year.